 - He has helped in designing some PSLC curriculum too (e.g. the PSLC printing program has letters where his idea of driving around them was included; he drew the pictures for the advanced penmanship book since he was the one it was originally developed for).

 Hollyhock began early—far earlier than I had planned.
 At the age of 2, she was more interested at times to listen in on her siblings’ lessons (especially B.B.’s) than playing with her dolls.
 In fact, she was THE main motivation for B.B. to read and do HIS math.
 She’d tell us the right answer first and he’d just LOOK at her, stunned!
 (He knew the answers but just wanted to be silly and say things like “January, February, bananas…”.
 The “problem” was that once our eager toddler had picked up reading skills, she just couldn’t stop and so read and read and was quite able to read at the grade 3 level by the time she “started” JK at home/age 4!
 Then she decided in her “spare kindergarten time” to write a multi-page storybook personifying a flower character, complete with a plot line.
 I “slowed her” down by “going deeper” and by having other “subjects” (e.g. “baking”) for her “school” rather than moving her on to older grade levels too soon.
 (I had heard that it is better to expand a topic deeper rather than add older-level skills too quickly to avoid having a young student getting frustrated with materials that are designed for older students (e.g. small print, few visuals/manipulatives, etc.)).
 Years later, with a sister and brother, she took the opportunity to see what a grade 3 public classroom experience was like in comparison to home-schooling (in other words, a multi-day school tour with kind permission of the principal and staff).
 Her basic opinion on the matter is that she’d so much rather be home-schooled and had felt academically held-back in the grade 3-4 class.
-From primary to present teens, Hollyhock has been a caring, empathetic one who has retained a keen interest in the medical sciences and physical activities (including climbing trees)!
+From primary to present teens, Hollyhock has been a caring, empathetic one who has retained a keen interest in living things and physical activities (including climbing trees)!